 My first thought when seeing these gluten free chocolate peanut butter cookies was, “Got milk?”
 And then when I tasted them, my first thought was “OMG! – to die for!”
-My second thought was ”Got milk?”
-They are chewy, right out of the oven.
+My second thought was “Got milk?”
+They are chewy, right out of the oven and crisp up a bit upon cooling.
 And since this gluten free cookie recipe does not call for milk, it is completely dairy-free, if using dairy-free chocolate chips.
 For those with peanut allergies, substitute the peanut butter for almond butter, or the nut butter of your choosing.
+For nut and peanut allergies, substitute it with Sunbutter.
+It’s made of sunflower seeds and makes a great peanut butter replacement.
 These cookies will surely please all!
 Enjoy!

 A gluten free chocolate cookie recipe filled with a peanut butter filling